ITMicaH/RES-AM-Module/README.md

 Info only:
 * RES AM database should be a SQL database.
 * User account with at least Read privileges on the database.

+Remove agent from database:
+* RES AM database should be a SQL database.
+* User account with Write privileges on the database.

 Scheduling:
 * A dispatcher with the Web API enabled (The Dispatcher WebAPI is disabled by default.
 You can enable it by enabling the global setting WebAPI state (at Infrastructure > Datastore > Settings > Global Settings > Dispatcher WebAPI settings section)
 * RES AM credentials with at least rights to schedule jobs.